1 Treasury Place: History

 The Treasury Precinct holds significant historic value as for the past 150 years it has resided at the centre of the Victorian government administration in Melbourne.
 The government's position in the precinct was established before the separation of government departments and included buildings such as the Government Printer's Office, Old and New Treasury Building and Department of Agriculture Building.

 These buildings along with the buildings built in the 1960s under Yuncken Freeman Architects Pty.
 Ltd. portray the work that the government has done over the past 150 years while operating in the Precinct.
-Commonly known as the State public offices 1 treasury place is one of several buildings in the urban surroundings that was influenced by the internationalist style of architecture.
+Commonly known as the State public offices 1 Treasury Place is one of several buildings in the urban surroundings that was influenced by the internationalist style of architecture.
 A number of these buildings were designed by Barry Patten and other architects from Yucken freeman architects.
 During the time 1 Treasury Place was under construction two other structures were also undergoing work on the same site.
 Using the same facade as 1 Treasury place these additional buildings were also designed by Yuncken Freeman Architects in response to the architectural competition.
 One building located directly behind the old treasury building was designed to accommodate the premier and other ministers.
 The other structure which was built to the East of 1 treasury place was to house the State Chemical Laboratories.
 All 3 government buildings were designed by Yuncken Freeman Architects Pty.
 Ltd. as a response to the brief that outlined the competition.

 Description

-The state government offices is a strictly modernist building that expresses that of a "soaring wonderment" as per the guidelines of the competition that was held in 1962.
+The state government offices are strictly modernist buildings that express "soaring wonderment" as per the guidelines of the competition that was held in 1962.
 The form of the building (1 treasury place) is rectangular and horizontal with a centralised square tower in the centre surrounded by void space consisting of walkways leading to the tower from the outer shell of the building.
 Its use of off grey precast concrete walls results in the facade of the building being expressed as a repeating grid made from the tall sections of precast panels and the chamfered rectangular window cutouts that complete the grid pattern.
 The grid like formation of the windows are in close relation to that of the window formation of the old treasury building.
 The whole building appears to be elevated off the ground and is supported by a row of repeating square concrete columns on the ground floor.
 A much taller rectilinear building of the same aesthetic is joined onto this building via a walkway.
 The overall ensemble of structures taking on the form of a monument.